 The National Space Grant College and Fellowship Program

 The National Space Grant College and Fellowship Program (also known as Space Grant) contributes to the nation’s science enterprise by funding research, education, and public service projects through a national network of 52 university-based Space Grant consortia (all 50 states, the District of Columbia, and Puerto Rico).
 The consortia’s over 700 affiliates include over 500 academic institutions and over 75 businesses.
 Other partners include state and local government agencies, other federal agencies, and nonprofit organizations.
-Space Grant celebrates its 18th year of service in 2007.
+Space Grant will celebrates its 30th year of service in 2020.
 Since its inception, Space Grant has awarded over 23,000 U.S. citizens with tuition assistance in science, engineering, and related fields of study.
 After almost two decades of experiential learning (Student – Mentor) aerospace projects, Space Grant accomplishments include:

 - Annually, over 500 Colleges/Universities participate, over 2000 student awards granted, over 500 student – mentor programs initiated, over 40 State/Local government partners and over 100 aerospace industry partners participate